-Net income for the three months ended March 31, 2022 was \$10.3 million compared to \$5.1 million in Q1 2021.
-Higher net income for the period was driven by increased industry activity levels and associated revenues along with the preservation of a prudent cost structure, despite rising product costs.
-CES no longer recognized a benefit from the Canada Emergency Wage Subsidy ("CEWS") program in Q1 2022, compared to \$1.7 million in Q1 2021.
+Net income for the three months ended June 30, 2022 was \$20.1 million compared to \$6.7 million in Q2 2021.
+Net income for the six months ended June 30, 2022 was \$30.4 million compared to \$11.8 million for the six months ended June 30, 2021.
+Higher net income for both periods was driven primarily by increased industry activity levels and associated revenues.
+CES no longer recognized a benefit from the Canada Emergency Wage Subsidy ("CEWS") program in 2022, compared to \$3.1 million and \$4.8 million for the three and six months ended June 30, 2021.

-CES generated \$33.1 million in Funds flow from Operations in Q1 2022, in line with the \$33.5 million generated in Q4 2021 and up from the \$25.7 million generated in Q1 2021.
-Funds flow from Operations excludes the impact of working capital investment and is reflective of strong surplus free cash flow generation amid continued improvements in market conditions in the quarter relative to the comparative period.
+CES generated \$46.1 million in Funds flow from Operations in Q2 2022, up from the \$33.1 million generated in Q1 2022 and nearly double the \$23.1 million generated in Q2 2021.
+For the six months ended June 30, 2022 CES generated Funds flow from Operations of \$79.3 million compared to \$48.8 million in the six months ended June 30, 2021.
+Funds flow from Operations excludes the impact of working capital investment, and is reflective of strong surplus free cash flow generation amid significant improvements in market conditions in the quarter and year to date relative to the comparative periods.

-As at March 31, 2022, CES had a Working Capital Surplus of \$506.2 million, which has increased from \$459.8 million at December 31, 2021 as CES has strategically used its balance sheet to further finance investments in inventory beyond normal carrying volumes, in order to meet the increasing needs of existing and new customers, manage cost inflation, and mitigate the effects of global supply chain constraints.
-In addition, accounts receivable increased by 18% from December 31, 2021, to support significant increases in revenue and corresponding collection cycles.
+As at June 30, 2022, CES had a Working Capital Surplus of \$574.6 million, which has increased from \$506.2 million at March 31, 2022 and from \$459.8 million at December 31, 2021 as CES has strategically used its balance sheet to further finance investments in inventory beyond normal carrying volumes, in order to meet the increasing needs of existing and new customers, manage cost inflation, and mitigate the effects of global supply chain constraints.
+In addition, accounts receivable increased by 8% from March 31, 2022, to support significant increases in revenue and corresponding collection cycles.
 The Company continues to focus on working capital optimization and to benefit from the high quality of its customers and diligent internal credit monitoring processes.